japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Source.md

   end: Offset): DataFrame
 ----

-Generating a streaming `DataFrame` with data between the start and end <<spark-sql-streaming-Offset.adoc#, offsets>>
+Generating a streaming `DataFrame` with data between the start and end <<spark-sql-streaming-Offset.md#, offsets>>

 Start offset can be undefined (`None`) to indicate that the batch should begin with the first record

-Used when <<spark-sql-streaming-MicroBatchExecution.adoc#, MicroBatchExecution>> stream execution engine (<<spark-sql-streaming-micro-batch-stream-processing.adoc#, Micro-Batch Stream Processing>>) is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, run an activated streaming query>>, namely:
+Used when <<spark-sql-streaming-MicroBatchExecution.md#, MicroBatchExecution>> stream execution engine (<<spark-sql-streaming-micro-batch-stream-processing.md#, Micro-Batch Stream Processing>>) is requested to <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, run an activated streaming query>>, namely:

-* <<spark-sql-streaming-MicroBatchExecution.adoc#populateStartOffsets, Populate start offsets from checkpoint (resuming from checkpoint)>>
+* <<spark-sql-streaming-MicroBatchExecution.md#populateStartOffsets, Populate start offsets from checkpoint (resuming from checkpoint)>>

-* <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch-getBatch, Request unprocessed data from all sources (getBatch phase)>>
+* <<spark-sql-streaming-MicroBatchExecution.md#runBatch-getBatch, Request unprocessed data from all sources (getBatch phase)>>

 | getOffset
 a| [[getOffset]]